 “There’s nothing wrong with resting a little while you’re stuck at home.
 Maybe it’s ok to just read a book or watch that series everyone has been talking about .Maybe you want to organise your chest of drawers because you find it therapeutic, or just cook things and take your time over it.
 I’m feeling pretty uninspired at the moment, so I’m just not beating myself up about that.
 I’m reading.
 I’m resting.
 These are things I don’t usually get to do.”

-There’s no ‘right’ way to deal with this.
+As things start to ease and we enter a newer, ‘new normal’, there’s no ‘right’ way to deal with this.
 It’s an unprecedented situation so you’re not expected to know how to respond or carry on as normal.
 You’re allowed to be frightened or angry or anxious.
 Be kind to yourself.
 Do things that relax you and make you happy.

 Can you sum that up though Cecilia?